Elbe, Washington

 Elbe (/ˈɛlbiː/) is a census-designated place (CDP) in Pierce County, Washington, United States.
-The population was 29 at the 2010 census.
+The population was 39 at the 2020 census.

+Etymology

+Known as Brown's Junction after the Tacoma & Eastern Railway was built in the region, there are similar but competing theories on the change of the community's name to Elbe.
+When a post office was requested, a shorter name was demanded and a meeting of settlers decided to honor the pioneer settler Henry C. Lutkens who had come from the valley of the Elbe in Germany.
+Another hypothesis suggests the settlers of the area, whom hailed as a group from the Elbe Valley, derived the moniker based on the similarities of the Elbe and the Nisqually Rivers.

 History

-Elbe was known as Brown's Junction after the Tacoma & Eastern Railway was built in the region.
-When a post office was requested a shorter name was demanded.
-A meeting of settlers decided to honor the pioneer settler Henry C. Lutkens who had come from the valley of the Elbe in Germany.

 In 1888 the first settlers came to the forests on the Nisqually River.
 Some of them were the German emigrants Karl Lütkens and Adam Sachs.
 Karl Lütkens, who was only 19 at the time, was so enthusiastic about his new home that he persuaded his parents Heinrich and Christina Lütkens to come to America as well.
 These left their previous home in Todendorf in the district Stormarn in Schleswig-Holstein and arrived in America in 1891.
 The first settlers in this area also included Ferdinand Selle, Christian Fritz, Louis Schuffenhauer, Christian Kruse, Max Ogans, Hans Bartels, Fred Duke, W. Lawrence, Levi Engel, Vincent Rotter, R. Schmidt, Frank Salzer, Gus Stoll and Christian Weilandt.
 The small town grew, and on June 4, 1892, a post office was already established here.

-During this time, the place that was previously called Brown’s Junction received its current name.
-It is no longer known exactly how the naming came about.
-Many of today's residents believe that Heinrich Lütkens suggested the name Elbe.
-However, everyone agrees that the name was chosen because the landscape of the Nisqually River at that time was reminiscent of the Elbe in the old homeland.